spawnmarvel/quickguides/apache_tomcat_and_solr/README_pageswap.md

 Should be done for both pools.
 Supplier link, due to scan that can be interrupted.

 * Ide Time-out (minutes) = 0 to off
 * Recycling/Regular Time Interval (minutes) = 0 to off
 * The rest are for logging.

+But keep on saying that IIS processes can become fragmented or grow in memory after long periods without recycling, hm....

 Adding a Time Interval Recycle to IIS